A closer look at the vaccines Canada is betting on to stem the spread of COVID-19

 Doses reserved: At least 20 million (enough to vaccinate 10 million people), with the government negotiating for options to reserve more

-How it works: Pfizer and BioNTech's mRNA vaccine is quite similar to Moderna's.
+How it works: Pfizer-BioNTech's mRNA vaccine is quite similar to Moderna's.
 It's an mRNA sequence for a stabilized spike protein.
 Like Moderna's vaccine, it's delivered in a lipid nanoparticle container.

-Where it's at: Pfizer announced on Nov.
+Where it's at: Vaccinations are underway after the Pfizer-BioNTech vaccine was approved in Canada under an interim order on Dec.
+9. Pfizer announced on Nov.
 18 that it had completed its Phase 3 clinical trial, and the updated preliminary results show the vaccine is 95 per cent effective.
 That's based on 170 infections in a trial of more than 43,000 participants in six countries.
-Just eight infections were among volunteers who received the vaccine.
-The full data has not yet been publicly released, peer reviewed or published.
-Pfizer says it will seek emergency use authorization in the U.S.
+There were just eight infections among volunteers who received the vaccine.
+The results were published in a peer-reviewed journal on Dec.
+10. Studies so far suggest the vaccine is effective against some mutations found in new coronavirus variants in the U.K. and South Africa, but more research is needed on other mutations.

 Headquarters: Paris, France/London, UK